elgrons/Capstone/ResearchandPlanning.md

 * 2:09 Thinking again I'm maybe overthinking this.
 I may only need a foreign key that correspondes GratShift input with a User Id.
 Work in progress!

 * 2:42 Try two on re-adding UserId to GratShift.cs in Models as an attempt to get Authentication and UserId associated with Api Get and Post requests.

+* 4:58 Holy wow terrible commits today, but I have BEEN IN THE ZONE trying to get this auto populated UserId to correspond with Put and Get requests from API and Database.
+Probs deployed Azure site too quickly, been having to work off localhost after I realized some of my updates weren't actually getting to the domain.
+I'll figure that out this weekend...